graphology/graphology/docs/instantiation.md

 // Here you go:
 const graph = new Graph();

-// With some pre-existing dtaa: const graph = new Graph(data);
+// With some pre-existing data: const graph = new Graph(data);

 // With options: